Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 URP uses the [Volume](Volumes.md) framework for post-processing effects.

-The images below show a Scene with and without URP post-processing.
+The images below show a scene with and without URP post-processing.

 Without post-processing:<br/>
 ![](Images/AssetShots/Beauty/SceneWithoutPost.png)